Action springs not from thought, but from a readiness for responsibility.Dietrich Bonhoeffer

 Through their wisdom and service, the FTE board of directors acknowledges their role and stake in helping young adults explore their purpose, passion and calling.

-Trustee Hyepin Im is president and founder of Korean Churches for Community Development (KCCD) in Los Angeles, California.
+Trustee Hyepin Im is president and founder of Faith & Community Empowerment (FACE) in Los Angeles, California.
 Recognized nationally for her work and advocacy, she also serves as a U.S. Presidential Appointee on the Board of Corporation for National and Community Service.

 Trustee Jesse Miranda is founder and president of the Jesse Miranda Center for Hispanic Leadership (JMC).
 Most recently he served as distinguished professor at Vanguard University in Costa Mesa, CA, providing the leadership for this institution to become the second Christian Hispanic Serving Institute in the nation under Title V of the U.S. Department of Education.